1118 papal election

-The 1118 Papal Election was held to choose the successor for Pope Paschal II, who died in Rome on 21 January 1118, after an 18-year pontificate.
+The 1118 papal election was held to choose the successor for Pope Paschal II, who died in Rome on 21 January 1118, after an 18-year pontificate.
 Pope Gelasius II was elected as his successor.
-The election happened during the Investiture Controversy, a conflict between supporters of the Papacy and those of the Holy Roman Emperor.
+The election happened during the Investiture Controversy, a conflict between supporters of the papacy and those of the Holy Roman Emperor.
 The election was held under the threat of possible violence due to the controversy.
-The Cardinal electors took refuge in the Benedictine monastery, S. Maria in Pallara, during the election.
+The Cardinal electors took refuge in the Benedictine monastery, Santa Maria in Pallara, during the election.
 Within minutes of his election as pope, Gelasius II was attacked and imprisoned by the Frangipani faction, supporters of the Holy Roman Emperor.
 Gelasius managed to escape, but at the emperor's arrival with his army, he fled Rome and never returned.

 Cardinal-electors

 The Papal bull entitled, In Nomine Domini, issued by Pope Nicholas II in 1059, declared that, to choose the successor upon the death of the incumbent pope, the cardinal-bishops would discuss and present the name of a suitable candidate, and the cardinals would subsequently ratify the nomination.

 Information regarding the Cardinals during the election was compiled over 12 years later by Pandulf of Pisa, cardinal-priest of Santi Cosma e Damiano.
 The account is not complete.
 Indeed, some historians have pointed out the inaccuracy of Pandulf's account, including his list of electors, given his support for Antipope Anacletus II (1130–1138), who made him a cardinal.

 Pandulf states that the election was attended by 49 cardinals: four bishops, 27 priests, and 18 deacons.
 Still, the account mentions the names of only 35 cardinals (four bishops, 20 priests, and 11 deacons), including the elected Gelasius.
 However, the status of the cardinals, priests, and deacons was unclear from the Pandulf account.
 In addition, several cardinals mentioned by Pandulf only obtained that position when elevated after the papal election by a later pope.
 Other chroniclers also made incomplete accounts.

 According to the work of Rudolf Huls, the College of Cardinals had only 41 members as of January 1118: 6 bishops, 20 priests, and 15 deacons, of which the following 36 participated in the election: